c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ### Summary

-Miolane (2025) explains that  AI is moving beyond simply processing scientific data and is beginning to solve complex problems that humans have been unable to solve.
-Alphafold's success with protein folding is used as an example of this potential.
-The article presents AI as possibly the most powerful tool modern science has ever had, while also explaining that human expertise is still needed to guide its development and use (Miolane 2025, pp. 1,3).
+Miolane (2025, p.
+1) explains that  AI is moving beyond simply processing scientific data and is beginning to solve complex problems that humans have been unable to solve.
+AlphaFold's success with protein folding is used as an example of this potential.
+The article presents AI as possibly the most powerful tool modern science has ever had, while also explaining that human expertise is still needed to guide its development and use (Miolane 2025, p.
+3).

 ### Justification and reflection

 I chose this article because it reinforced my view that AI is pioneering its own niche within science rather than replacing traditional science or scientists.
 AI may be able to process information and discover possibilities beyond human limitations, but there is still a need for true independent thinking, judgement and interpretation from people.
 I think AI should initially work alongside scientists and only operate more independently once it has consistently proven itself to a highly accurate standard.
 Even then, the role of scientists may shift rather than disappear.